szymonmaszke/torchlambda/README.md

 ---
 grad: False # Turn gradient on/off
 validate_json: true # Validate correctnes of JSON parsing
-data: data # Name of data field passed as JSON
-validate_data: true # Validate correctness of data from request
 model: /opt/model.ptc # Path to model to load
+input: # Define properties of input
+  name: data # Name of field containing data
+  validate_field: true # Whether above field will be checked for correctness
+  type: float # Type of data in this field (array assumed or base64)
-inputs: [1, 3, width, height] # Shape of input tensor (can be name of field)
+  shape: [1, 3, width, height] # Input shapes (int or name of field as str)
-validate_inputs: true # Validate correctness of input fields (if any)
+  validate_shape: true # Whether to validate fields containing shape info
-cast: float # Type to which base64 encoded tensor will be casted
+cast: float # Type to which tensor will be casted before inference (if any)
-divide: 255 # Value by which it will be divided
+divide: 255 # Value by which it will be divided (if any)
 normalize: # Whether to normalize the tensor
   means: [0.485, 0.456, 0.406] # Using those means
   stddevs: [0.229, 0.224, 0.225] # And those standard deviations